- Careers and Employability Support

-As one of our students and graduates, you'll join an enterprising community.
+As one of our students and graduates, you'll join an enterprising community – Portsmouth was named the UK's most entrepreneurial city 2020 (Instant Offices).
 You'll get access to student startup advice and student enterprise programmes to develop your enterprise skills.
 And you can benefit from our business enterprise support, including getting advice from established businesses and experienced entrepreneurs.

 You could launch a startup during your studies, and we'll continue to support you after you graduate.